piotrmurach/finite_machine/README.md

 ## 6 Integration

 Since **FiniteMachine** is an object in its own right it leaves integration with other systems up to you.
-In contrast to other Ruby libraries, it does not extend from models(e.i.ActiveRecord) to transform them into state machine or require mixing into exisiting class.
+In contrast to other Ruby libraries, it does not extend from models (i.e. ActiveRecord) to transform them into a state machine or require mixing into exisiting classes.

 ```ruby